Color Theory (2025)

 Dimensions: Variable, site-specific

-Adaptability: Fully modular; responds to architecture of site
+Adaptability: Fully modular; responds to the architecture of each site

 Exhibition History